dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 ---

 - [ ] You know the drill, `docker rm <container-name>` all of those stopped  'hello-world' containers.
-Bunch of lazy containers, just sitting around, taking up space, not doing nothin'
+Bunch of lazy containers - just sitting around, taking up space, not doing nothin'

 ---
 >Pro-Tip: save time by running `docker rm` just once.
-Simply follow the command with all the container names you would like to remove like so:
+Simply follow the command with all the container names you would like to remove, like so:
 >
 >`docker rm <container-name> <container-name> <container-name> <container-name>`